JonathanJohann/Independent_Research/README.md

 # Independent_Research

 ## Introduction
 Since the end of highschool, I've appreciated the practice of autodidacticism.
 Thus, I have finally decided to start my own repository of independent research projects to practice both implementation and theory.
-Hopefully, if you've stumbled upon my repository by accident or have come from LinkedIn, I hope you find this page to be insightful in some way!
+Hopefully, if you've stumbled upon my repository by accident or have come from LinkedIn, you find this page to be insightful in some way!

 ## 6.S085 Statistics for Research Projects: IAP 2015
 Reference Website: http://www.mit.edu/~6.s085/